samboy/PassGen/README.md

 To use, do something like this:

 ```
+cd
-echo 'Some secret string hlrehcv5kn4' > ~/.master_password # Only do this once
+echo 'Some secret string hlrehcv5kn4' > .master_password # Only do this once
+chmod 600 .master_password # Make master password secret.
 pwgen.sh facebook.com
 ```